Untreated Hearing Loss Linked To Loneliness And Isolation For Seniors

 In a small pilot study, Lin and his colleagues reported that hearing aids helped reduce patients' dementia symptoms and "lifted a veil that allowed them to be connected with life in a renewed way."
 Only a few other studies have explored this link, including a French observational study that followed nearly 4,000 people over 25 years and found that seniors who used hearing aids appeared to reduce their risk of cognitive decline.

 Yet only about 20% of older Americans with hearing loss wear hearing aids, Lin says, leaving more than 23 million older adults with untreated problems.
 Medicare's refusal to pay for these high-cost devices is not the only obstacle.
-Hearing aids are free in England, yet only 25% of the hearing-impaired use them there, he adds.
+Hearing aids are free in England, yet only 25% of those with hearing loss use them there, he adds.
 Access to hearing aids and problems with the devices' technical capabilities are issues, too.

 For many seniors, getting hearing aids adjusted properly can be an exercise in frustration.